Joel Judd: Sponsored legislation

 Each of his first five years in the legislature Judd introduced a child support casino intercept bill.
 It lost each year.
 In 2007 he passed it by adding the proposal as an amendment to another child support bill.
 Colorado children have now collected over a million dollars from delinquent parents with large casino winnings.

 In 2006, Judd sponsored a measure to allow pregnant teenagers to seek medical treatment without parental consent; the bill passed the legislature and was enacted into law, albeit without the signature of Gov. Bill Owens.

 During the 2007 legislative session, in reaction to a 2006 hit and run accident that killed a mother and her two young children in downtown Denver, Judd sponsored legislation to strengthen penalties for drunk driving and require ignition interlock devices on the automobiles of those convicted of DUIs.
 The measure would have made Colorado's drunk-driving laws the strictest in the nation, but was defeated in the legislature.
-Another 2007 measure by Judd, designed to limit handguns with vehicles unless the owner held a concealed carry permit, was opposed by gun-rights advocates and the National Rifle Association, and was defeated in committee.
+Another 2007 measure by Judd, designed to limit handguns with vehicles unless the owner held a concealed carry permit, was opposed by gun-rights advocates and the National Rifle Association of America, and was defeated in committee.

 One of Judd's successful 2007 bills was a measure to increases penalties for employers who willfully withhold pay from employees, written and pushed through the legislature with the help of students from the University of Denver's law clinic.

-In the 2008 session, Judd has introduced legislation to requite ignition interlocks for drivers convicted of driving while intoxicated, and to limit campaign contributions from limited liability corporations.
+In the 2008 session, Judd has introduced legislation to require ignition interlocks for drivers convicted of driving while intoxicated, and to limit campaign contributions from limited liability corporations.